 The third pack is drafted the same as the first pack (passing to the left).

 While the drafting of cards is in progress, players may not look at the cards they have already drafted.
 Before the opening of both the second and third booster packs, there is a 1-minute review period where players may look at the cards they have drafted.
 At the conclusion of the review period, each player must place the cards they have drafted face down in a single pile in front of them.

 Players construct a 30-card minimum deck (not including the hero card, weapon card(s), and equipment cards) from the cards they have drafted.
 Note - it’s during the start-of-game procedure that the exact 30 cards (minimum) are chosen.
 Typically, a player will change a small number of cards in their deck based on the hero they are about to play against.

 If a player cannot construct a 30-card minimum deck from the cards they have drafted (usually because they drafted too many cards spread across multiple different classes), they add Cracked Baubles to their deck until the number of cards in their deck is at least 30.
 Cracked Baubles are plentifully available as token cards in booster packs.

-A deck may only contain Generic cards and cards with the same class as your hero card.
+A deck may only contain Generic cards and cards with the same class and/or talent as your hero card.

 The 3-card limit applicable to constructed formats does not apply to limited formats (sealed deck and booster draft).
 A booster draft deck may contain any number of copies of each unique card.
 For example, if you draft 5 copies of Scar for a Scar (1), you may include all 5 copies in your deck.